 Accidents happen, it's alright!
 Follow the simple step-by-step guide to repair your gear.
-Please send us a message if you have any questions.
+Contact us at firstname.lastname@example.org if you have any questions.
 View our Warranty Policy here.

 1. Fill a tub with about 4-5" of water.
 Fully inflate the mattress until it is as firm as possible and close the valve.
 Submerge the mattress, section by section if needed, until you see air bubbles leaking out.
 Depending on the size of the puncture, the air bubbles may be very hard to spot.
 When you locate the leak, draw a small circle around the puncture hole with a marker.

 (If you do not have a tub or body of water near you, you can use liquid soap or simply water to wet the surface of the fully inflated mattress.
 Listen and look for small escaping bubbles.
 When you find the leak, mark it as mentioned above.)

 Congratulations!
 Locating the leak is the hardest part!

 2. Dry the mattress with a towel and lay it out until it is completely dry.

 If you have a Light Mattress or Base Mattress, continue to step 3a If you have a Flex Mattress or Flex 3D Mattress, continue to step 3b